ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ecdh_info = ecdh_info_req / ecdh_info_resp

 ecdh_info_req = null                  ; in the Token Transfer
-                                      ; Request to the KDC
+                                      ; Request to the
+                                      ; Group Manager

 ecdh_info_res = [ + ecdh_info_entry ] ; in the Token Transfer
-                                      ; Response from the KDC
+                                      ; Response from the
+                                      ; Group Manager

 ecdh_info_entry =
 [